 Joelle’s career has seen her teaching, leading, and developing in various roles and across multiple continents both in academia and in nonprofit.
 She is determined to use her diverse skills and experiences in program development, data analysis, curriculum development, and teaching, as well as her own love of learning, to build and offer tools and opportunities to Returning Citizens as they transition out of prison and back into the community.

-Todd has been working in the public interest in one form or another since 2007.
-He served in the U.S. Air Force as a network analyst and team lead for nearly eight years.
-He then became a lawyer after attending the USC Gould School of Law and has worked in criminal defense, dependency, and immigration law.
-He is dedicated to ensuring positive outcomes for those individuals whose personal histories create barriers to success and is excited to use his technical and legal skills to that end.
+Rev has been working in the public interest in one form or another since 2007.
+She served in the U.S. Air Force as a network analyst and team lead for nearly eight years.
+She then became a lawyer after attending the USC Gould School of Law and has worked in criminal defense, dependency, and immigration law.
+She is dedicated to ensuring positive outcomes for those individuals whose personal histories create barriers to success and is excited to use her technical and legal skills to that end.

 Brad Nemer has led product design and development in global corporations and still-in-the-garage startups.
 He strives to solve problems from the core rather than simply treat symptoms, and above all believes in individuals’ potential to grow beyond past challenges and thrive.